cytsai/ilsvrc-cmyk-image-list/README.md

 n13037406_4650.JPEG
 ```

-Worth to note too, <code>n02105855_2933.JPEG</code> is actually a PNG file, which may crash the image loader as well, if not configured generically enough.
+Also, <code>n02105855_2933.JPEG</code> is actually a PNG file, which may crash the image loader as well if not configured generic enough.